ProtoGit/jquery.push/README.md

+### HTML Only

+When returning a structured JSON response from the server isn't possible, you can just return a string of HTML along with an output selector.
+For example:

+    $.push('/foo', '#bar');

+Then the response could be simply:

+    <p>New #bar content</p>

 ### POST

 To avoid any overly complex argument swapping for POST requests, an extra method is defined for sending the request as a POST: